Multi-institution encrypted medical imaging AI validation without data sharing: Methods

 \subsection{Secure 2-party computation (2PC)}

-Secure 2-party computation (2PC), introduced in the seminal works of~\cite{yao,gmw} considers 2 parties, usually called Alice and Bob in cryptography literature, having secret inputs $w$ and $x$ respectively.
+Secure 2-party computation (2PC)\cite{yao} considers 2 parties, usually called Alice and Bob in cryptography literature, having secret inputs $w$ and $x$ respectively.
 It enables Alice and Bob to securely compute any arbitrary function $F$ over $w$ and $x$.
 Furthermore, 2PC provides a strong mathematical security guarantee that both parties learn absolutely nothing about the other party's sensitive input (beyond what can be deduced from the party's output itself).
 It is easy to see that secure model testing is a special case of 2PC for an iterative computation of $F$ on the test set, where $F$ is a machine learning model with weights $w$ and input $x$.

 2PC is realized through an interactive protocol run between Alice and Bob.
-The parties exchange encrypted values or secret shares \cite{shamir} with each other and further compute on them.
+The parties exchange encrypted values or secret shares with each other and further compute on them.
 Intuitively speaking, one can argue that each party computes on data which is cryptographically guaranteed to be indistinguishable from random therefore revealing no information about the other party’s sensitive inputs.
-We provide a simplified example of a 2PC protocol in Appendix~\ref{app:he2pc}.
-However, this strong security guarantee comes at a cost: computing on encrypted values or secret shares and executing the multi-round interactive protocol makes 2PC computationally more expensive to perform than insecure computations.
+We provide a simplified example of a 2PC protocol in Appendix B. However, this strong security guarantee comes at a cost: computing on encrypted values or secret shares and executing the multi-round interactive protocol makes 2PC computationally more expensive to perform than insecure computations.